-Lake Victoria storage continues to increase to 233 GL, or 34% capacity.
-Releases from Lake Victoria are currently contributing to approximately 56% of the flow to South Australia.
+Lake Victoria storage is currently at 225 GL, or 33% capacity and forecast to increase in level over the next month.
+Releases from Lake Victoria are currently contributing to approximately 58% of the flow to South Australia.

 Flows at the South Australian border averaged around 7.3 GL/day over the past week.